Isaiah-Martin/kantokittens/README.md

 # Kanto Kittens

-A Curated Cat Lounge on the Upper East Side

-Warm cafe where Filipino-inspired drinks and small plates meet a serene cat lounge filled with adoptable rescue cats.
+#### Warm cafe where Filipino-inspired drinks and small plates meet a serene cat lounge filled with adoptable rescue cats.

-Savor thoughtfully sourced flavors, discover artisanal merchandise, and leave with a deeper connection to community and animals.
+#### Savor thoughtfully sourced flavors, discover artisanal merchandise, and leave with a deeper connection to community and animals.

 ## Local Build Testing